MEET THE MODELS

 Greetings.
 I’m Chiwara and my character was obviously inspired by African sculptures of the same name.
 At the time Scale painted my reference sheet I was working as an obstetrician, but I switched career in 2022 because I was deeply disgusted by the way women about to give birth had been treated during the COVID pandemic.
 Now I work as a consultant for obstetric and gynaecological violence.

-My body is boldly marked and colorful as a discreet homage to indigenous African art styles.
-Wouldn’t it be interesting to live in a world in which each body has a unique pattern in this vein?
+My body is boldly marked and colorful as a homage to indigenous African art styles.
+Wouldn’t it be interesting to live in a world where each body has a unique pattern in a similar vein?
 I think notions of fashion and elegance would be quite different there.

 The quantum pregnancy thing suddenly resolved itself in 2023, I’m stably not-pregnant now and I wasn’t planning on having kids anyway.
 It was a long and inconvenient experience, but in the end I’m glad I had it, because technically I’m a protector spirit of fertility and pregnancy, and I couldn’t be good at it if I hadn’t experienced pregnancy myself.